alvarogarcia7/blog_source/content/articles/2019-11-04-private-leaked-information-saas.md

 We can use --at least-- two techniques for uncorrelating private information from public information:

   - Alias: choose a catchy name as a codename.
 Such as Utopia for Microsoft Bob, Longhorn for Windows Vista
   - Random data: choose a randomly-generated id (e.g., UUID), that is sufficiently random not to be guessed by chance, that does not relate in any way to the project.
-The downside to this is that it actually bears no relation to the thing, therefore difficult to remember.
+The downside to this is that it actually bears no relation to the thing, therefore making it more difficult to remember.

 Note: *nix-like systems can generate uuid with `uuidgen` ([man page](http://man7.org/linux/man-pages/man1/uuidgen.1.html))